gethinode/mod-mermaid/README.md

 <!-- Tagline -->
 <p align="center">
-    <b>A Hugo module to add diagrams and charts powered by Mermaid to your Hinode site (work in progress)</b>
+    <b>A Hugo module to add diagrams and charts powered by Mermaid to your Hinode site</b>
     <br />
 </p>